Last updated: September 25, 2023

 Urine drug test

 More employers choose the urine test for employee evaluation than any other.
-In fact, of the 55 million or so drug tests submitted for analysis each year, over 90% of them are the urine test.
+In fact, of the 55 million or so drug tests submitted for analysis each year, over 90% of them are urine tests.
 They’re the most cost-effective test on the market.

 However, due to the privacy needed to provide a test sample, there is a chance of someone attempting to falsify the test with adulterants or substitutions.
 This isn’t near the problem that it’s been in the past though.
 Advances in testing technology coupled with the highly sophisticated laboratory equipment we have access to today have made it increasingly difficult for cheaters to succeed.